What if just 62 minutes spent doing a closet clean out could change your entire life?

 Take a before pic.

 Check, check, check and check.
-I think you’re all set.
-Before the mass cleaning
+I think you’re all set. - Pull everything out

 Start by taking pieces of your wardrobe out of your closet.
 As you remove each, quickly run through the Clothing Evaluation Checklist.
 You should end up with a number between 1 and 5.
 When starting out, keep anything that’s a 3 or higher.
 Items with a score of one or two go straight into the “not keeping” bag or box.
 With the threes, fours, and fives, start laying them in piles by category.